-DOE anticipates awarding grants under this NOFO.
+DOE anticipates awarding grants and National Laboratory authorizations under this NOFO.

-Multi-institutional teams must apply using a prime and subaward model with one application submitted by the lead institution.
+DOE will consider funding multi-institution teams submitted as collaborative applications, in which each institution must submit its own application with an identical common project narrative, under this NOFO.
+Multi-institutional teams may also apply using a prime and subaward model with one application submitted by the lead institution.